dpriskorn/OpenAlexBot/README.md

 * MeSH terms do not have an indication whether they have been removed/replaced and are no longer in the current version of MeSH.

+# Use
+Supplying your email is required to use this bot.
+This is to help OpenAlex get in contact if they need to.

 # License
 GPLv3+